 Both churches weathered the Depression and war years and were large, vibrant communities into the 1950s.
 Over time, attendance dwindled slowly, almost unnoticeably, until both congregations began to feel the effects of shrinkage in the 1960s.
 Eventually they shared a pastor, The Rev. Ronald Johnson, known to neighbors as "The Flying Nun" because he ran three blocks in his worship garments from one service to another every Sunday morning.
 Under his leadership the congregations merged to form Resurrection Lutheran Church in October, 1970.
 During that same year, Pastor Johnson's wife Barbara was among those instrumental in founding Resurrection Preschool, a program with a secular, values-based curriculum in response to a felt need in the surrounding community.

 The Johnsons moved to another call in 1974, and in 1975, Resurrection welcomed The Rev. Steve Swanson.
 Affable and progressive, Pastor Swanson shepherded Resurrection to growth in the seventies and eighties.
-In 1975, Resurrection opened its doors to vulnerable latchkey kids from Hawthorne, the beginning of RAP (Resurrection After-School Program).
+In 1975, Resurrection opened its doors to vulnerable latchkey kids from Hawthorne, which soon generated an official after-school program.
 In 1976, the council approved the welcome of gays and lesbians into the church community, and Resurrection began hosting meetings for Lutheran gays and lesbians on the North Side who were forerunners of Lutherans Concerned

 --one of many community groups meeting in its bustling space.
 From 1975 to 1991, Resurrection helped resettle 63 refugees and provided awareness, advocacy and funding for a sister congregation in El Salvador.
 Associate pastors and other ministry staff were added, a sign that the congregation was thriving again.